QuantEcon/lecture-source-py/rst_files/jv.rst

 .. index::
     single: On-the-Job Search; Programming Implementation

-We will set up a class `JVWorker` that holds the parameters of the model described above
+We will set up a class ``JVWorker`` that holds the parameters of the model described above

 .. code-block:: python3

-    import numpy as np
-    import scipy.stats as stats
-    from interpolation import interp
-    from numba import njit, prange
-    import matplotlib.pyplot as plt
-    from math import gamma

     class JVWorker:
         r"""